 Owners have their own different ways of receiving your monthly payments.
-Most of the owners prefer cheque as it is the most convenient for them; Some owners will not accept your intent to stay in their unit if you cannot provide a post-dated cheque.
+Most of the owners prefer cheque as it is the most convenient for them and some owners strictly require this.
 If you cannot open a checking account due to the lack of requirements, you may try to borrow some cheques from your friends, and pay them instead.

-Likewise, bank deposit ( You will deposit your payment to the owner’s bank account) and collection are the last options that both owners and renters may agree.
-Handing the payment over or paying in-person to the owners or their representative is a disadvantage as more time and communication is needed, but it is a good opportunity to personally discuss any issues you have in your stay.
+Likewise, bank deposit ( you will deposit your payment to the owner’s bank account) and collection are the last options that both owners and renters may agree on.
+Handing the payment over or paying in-person to the owners or their representative is a disadvantage as more time and communication are needed.
+However, it is a good opportunity to personally discuss any issues you have in your stay.
 Some owners also like the personal collection as an opportunity to visit the unit for checking.